 We want to be able to do everything we can for our children, to give them everything they want and need, to be everything they want and need.
 When we’re ill and we have to let some things go, we feel we’re falling short.
 We feel we’re failing.

-The complications of single parenting with migraine
+Single parenting with migraine

 In the case of divorce and separation, this sense of failure can be amplified by our exes, especially in non-amicable situations.
 During a separation, an ex-partner might:

 - Tell your child(ren) you didn’t attend an event because you didn’t care, instead of because you were sick;